The Only One Left: Plot

 The narration then switches to Virginia, who reveals that neither she nor Lenora murdered their parents.
 Their mother had stabbed their father while defending Virginia, after the woman learned that he had paid off Ricky and sent the baby to Canada.
 Ricky, who had been present, had fled to the home's grand stairway with Virginia, where her mother goads Ricky into killing her.
 Devastated, Virginia tries to hang herself but is discovered by Lenora, who assumed she killed their parents.
 Lenora alters the scene to make it appear as if Virginia was murdered.
 The police arrive and find that Virginia is still alive, but paralyzed and mute due to damage to her spine and throat.

 In present day, Patrick goes to the house to kill Virginia, as she is the only one who knows that he committed murder, but is stopped by Lenora.
 Patrick confesses that he was the one who helped his wife commit suicide and that Kit is innocent.
 The cliff on which the home sits begins to collapse.
 Patrick and Lenora help Kit and Virginia escape the home before walking back in to die in house as it falls into the sea.

 Virginia goes to live with Kit.
 Three months later, Virginia leaves Kit's home without notice.
-A few months go by when Kit receives a letter from Virginia, explaining that she was in fact, not paralyzed and had full bodily function since four months after her attempted hanging by suicide during the time of the original murders.
-She reveals that she has left to travel the world with Jessie, who is revealed to be her granddaughter, the daughter of her long lost son.
-Along with the letter, Virginia sends two tickets to Paris, one for Kit and one for Archie to join the two in Paris.
+A few months go by when Kit receives a letter from Virginia, explaining that she was in fact, not paralyzed and had full bodily function since four months after she tried to kill herself.
+She reveals that she has left to travel the world with Jessie - her granddaughter by her long-lost son.
+Along with the letter, Virginia sends two tickets to Paris, one for Kit and one for Archie.
 Kit remains Virginia's friend and travel companion until Virginia dies at the age of 101.
 The novel ends with Virginia Hope's obituary.